 [TSLA in Wikipedia]

-Implied volatility stands at 36%, which is 2.4 times the VIX, a measure of volatility of the S&P 500 index.
+Implied volatility stands at 99%, which is 3.8 times the VIX, a measure of volatility of the S&P 500 index.
 TSLA’s volatility stands iat the peak of its most recent range.
 The price used in analysis was $147.41.

 |Week||SD1 68.2%||SD2 95%||Earns|